 Warning: Last items in stock!

-Excellent retention of brush and palette knife strokes is provided by Artists’ Oil Colour’s stiff, uniform consistency.
+Excellent retention of brush and palette knife strokes is provided by Winsor & Newton Artist's Oil Paint's stiff, uniform consistency.

-Offering the widest spectrum of all Winsor & Newton Oil Colours, the Artists’ Oil Colour range comprises 119 colours in 37ml size tubes, 40 of which are also available in 200 ml tube sizes.
+Offering the widest spectrum of all Winsor & Newton Oil Paint colours, the Artists’ Oil Colour range comprises 119 colours in 37ml size tubes, 40 of which are also available in 200 ml tube sizes.

 What is Oil Colour?